Reveal Plastic Surgery

 - Wrinkles on the lower eyelids

 While eyelid surgery can be performed on its own, it also makes a great complement to other facial rejuvenation procedures, especially facelift and brow lift surgeries.
-During your consultation, you and your surgeon discuss your aesthetic goals at length.
+During your consultation with Dr. Maser or Dr. Bates, we will discuss your aesthetic goals at length.
 Depending on your existing anatomy and desired outcome, you may decide to undergo more than one procedure at once for a substantial, natural-looking result.

 Our Plastic Surgeons

 Our board-certified plastic surgeons have decades of combined experience performing cosmetic procedures for the face, breasts, and body.
 Their expertise, superior care, and impressive outcomes draw patients from across the San Francisco Bay Area.
 Their caring, down-to-earth personalities cultivate lasting doctor-patient relationships.

 What To Expect

 Depending on the specifics of your procedure, you may be under general anesthesia or simply local anesthesia with sedation for your blepharoplasty.
 Dr. Bates or Dr. Maser will discuss their recommendation for anesthesia with you during your consultation and preoperative appointments.
 Once you are completely anesthetized, your surgeon carefully makes incisions to minimize the visibility of future scars.
 If your upper eyelid is being treated, he makes an incision in the upper eyelid crease to remove excess fat and skin and tighten muscles and tissue.
 If your lower eyelid is being treated, your surgeon makes an incision below the line of your lower eyelashes or inside your lower eyelid to remove excess fat and skin.

 At our office, many patients choose to combine eyelid surgery with a chemical peel to reduce discoloration of the skin below their eyes.